leifos-gmbh/ILIAS/Modules/BookingManager/README.md

 # Booking Manager

-## Interfaces
+## Public Service
 ### Using Booking Manager in Repository Objects

+It is possible to integrate the booking manager as a service into other repository objects, see corresponding [feature wiki entry](https://docu.ilias.de/goto_docu_wiki_wpage_5722_1357.html).

-Currently additional features are organised by ilObjectServiceSettingsGUI.
+Currently additional features are organised by **ilObjectServiceSettingsGUI**.
 You need to integrate this into your settings form initialisation and update procedure:

 ```
 ilObjectServiceSettingsGUI::initServiceSettingsForm(